 Used in the early 20th century to treat rectal prolapse, the Moschcowitz Procedure has since been adapted by gynecologists in the treatment of vaginal prolapse, particularly for women who have had a hysterectomy.
-Below, Dr. Vadim Morozov, a gynecologist who specializes in both minimally invasive and robotic gynecological surgery at the University of Maryland Medical Center, answers patients' frequently asked questions about this unique procedure.
+Below are answers to patients' frequently asked questions about this unique procedure.

 What are the causes of vaginal prolapse?